huggingface/transformers/README.md

 * gpt-neo model is loaded directly on GPU to save system memory (Colab or 8GB+ VRAM only)
 * repetition_penalty has range and slope settings, so it doesn't penalize all tokens in the context window
 * no copy of the state dict is made while loading a pretrained model
-* local self attention implemented in a simple way
+* local self attention uses padding so it doesn't OOM on long sequences
 * tail free sampling
 * fix random samples showing up in fp16 mode

+Protip: Make sure to call model.generate with `use_cache=True`.

 ## Memory efficient model loading